raffaelj/wordpress_rlj-blocks/README.md

 # rlj-blocks

-WordPress Plugin to provide a wrapper block with a background image
+Experimental WordPress Plugin to provide a wrapper block with a background image, a video link block and an extension for image titles

 I called the block "Section".
 It is only a wrapper block, that contains other blocks, but with the ability to add a background image.
-It adds a handful classes and adds one style attribute if the section has a background image.
+It adds a handful of classes and adds one style attribute if the section has a background image.

 The CSS will not load automatically in the frontend.
 You have to add your own custom styles.
 It's a bad design decision, to run tons of requests just to add 10 lines of css for each plugin.
 I use it with a child theme of Twentynineteen.

+The video link block requires the unreleased and legacy addon rlj-wp-utils or the experimental plugin WPMultiplane.
+I'll fix that later...

+The image title extensions are experimental.

 ## Installation